daandi/nice-uuid/README.md

 ```

 ## Compile time checked method , code only compiles if UUID provided is valid
-A method, that returns a String encoding a UUID.
-It is checked at compile time and doesn't compile if given String is a valid UUID.
+A method, that returns a String encoding an UUID.
+It is checked at compile time and doesn't compile if given String is not a valid UUID.
 ```scala
 //valid
 scala> stringEncodingUUID("9ecce884-47fe-4ba4-a1bb-1a3d71ed6530")